 |

-when specifying a Braille profile using Braille tags, certain exceptions
+When specifying a contraction profile via Braille tags, certain exceptions

 for contractions were not taken into account.